 If a license of canned computer software does not meet all the criteria the software is taxable.
 In order to comply with the requirements as set out in Section 130.1935(a)(1), there must be a written "signed" agreement.
 A license agreement in which the customer electronically accepts the terms by clicking "I agree" does not comply with the requirement of a written agreement signed by the licensor and customer.
-The Department recently decided an electronic license agreement in which the customer accepts the license by means of a signature in electronic form that is attached to or is part of the license, is verifiable, and can be authenticated will comply with the requirement of a written agreement signed by the licensor and customer.
-See ST-18-0010-PLR (Sept.
-26, 2108) for examples of acceptable electronic signatures.
+The Department previously held that an electronic signature did not comply with the requirement of Section 130.1935(a)(1)(A) that the license be evidenced by a written agreement signed by the licensor and the customer.
+ST 06-0005-PLR (December 16, 2006).
+In ST 18-0003-PLR (February 8, 2018), the Department decided that an electronic license agreement in which the customer accepts the license by means of a signature in electronic form that is attached to or is part of the license, is verifiable, and can be authenticated will comply with the requirement of a written agreement signed by the licensor and customer.
+See ST 18-0010-PLR (September 26, 2018) for examples of acceptable written signatures.

 A license agreement in which the customer electronically accepts the terms by clicking "I agree" remains unacceptable.
 Computer software is defined broadly in the Retailers' Occupation Tax Act.
 However, computer software provided through a cloud-based delivery system - a system in which computer software is never downloaded onto a client's computer and is only accessed remotely - is not subject to tax.

 If a provider of a service provides to the subscriber an API, applet, desktop agent, or a remote access agent to enable the subscriber to access the provider's network and services, the subscriber is receiving computer software.
 Although there may not be a separate charge to the subscriber for the computer software, it is nonetheless subject to tax, unless the transfer qualifies as a non-taxable license of computer software.
+Illinois generally does not tax subscriptions.